Homework

 • Click on Update Memo

-1. Submit the complete Java program that was assigned on Google Classroom.
+1. Submit the complete Java program that was assigned (Google Classroom).

-2. Create a new post on Piazza.
-This post could be a question or comment about the summer assignment.
-Reply to at least one peer's comment/question to generate a productive discussion.
+1. Post a question or comment about the summer assignment.
+Feel free to reply to peer's comment/question to generate a productive discussion.

 DUE DATE: